Ohio Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 Ohio has strict dog bite laws.
 Ohio law holds dog owners liable for every attack, including the first one.
 If a person is bitten by a dog in Ohio, they may be entitled to compensation from the owner, who is liable for incurred medical costs, and possibly pain and suffering damages.
 If the bite forced the person to miss work, they may seek lost wage compensation.
 In Ohio, a victim has 6 years from the date of the bite or attack to bring legal action.

-Insurance Claims and Ohio Dog Bite Lawyer Settlements
+Ohio Dog Bite Lawyer Settlements

 Most homeowner’s insurance compensates victims for dog bites.
 This is not uncommon.
 In fact, according to the Insurance Information Institute (III), dog bites account for more than a third of all American homeowner’s claims.